ECLAT Health Solutions can help with all of your SDoH coding questions, concerns, and needs

 One quality SDoH resource is provided by the Health Resources & Services Administration (HRSA) is the Area Deprivation Index (ADI).
 The ADI offers assessment tools and guidance related to documenting and evaluating patient income, education levels, job history or professional status, and even quality of individual’s housing down to the neighborhood level.

 Likewise, as noted by Rural Health Information Hub, the National Equity Atlas provides demographic data, economic benefits of equity at the city, state, and national level, as well as other racial information.
 Another exceedingly valuable resource is the Opportunity Index, which has national, state, and county data based on economic opportunity, education, healthcare, and other factors.
 Local factors are comparable to the national average.

 Finally, the American Academy of Family Physicians developed a screening tool -- a one-page screening form focused on lack of transportation, social isolation, food insecurity, financial strain, housing problems, and household violence.
 It’s a solid resource for any medical practice to use when starting an SDoH screening program.

 It's worth noting that screening for social needs in the medical setting is usually acceptable to patients and can lead to better access to community resources and the resolution of social needs no matter your ultimate strategy or the direction you take with your SDoH program.

 Addressing SDoH: A real-world example

 Indiana University Health recently invested $100 million 2 in a fund to address critical health issues across the state and is making grants to address social issues affecting health outcomes across the state.
-Grants from the program are being used to develop strategies in four areas, including healthy living, educational attainment, workforce development, and place-based solutions to improve neighbourhoods and alleviate poverty.
+Grants from the program are being used to develop strategies in four areas, including healthy living, educational attainment, workforce development, and place-based solutions to improve neighborhoods and alleviate poverty.